GauravPowar/WhatsApp_Chat_Analyzer/README.md

 ## Notes
 - The tool **ignores media messages** (`<Media omitted>`) and system messages (`Messages and calls are end-to-end encrypted`).
 - Ensure the chat format follows **WhatsApp's standard export format**.
+- Ensure that you don't violate any of **WhatsApp's Privacy Policy**.

 ## License
 This project is licensed under the *MIT License*.